Heathrow Express: Opening

 Beginning in January 1998, an interim service called Heathrow FastTrain ran to a temporary station called Heathrow Junction, where a coach took passengers the rest of the way.
-Full service to Heathrow Central and Terminal 4 opened on 23 June 1998, with an opening by Prime Minister Tony Blair.
+Full service between London Paddington, Heathrow Central and Terminal 4 opened on 23 June 1998, with an opening by Prime Minister Tony Blair.
+The Heathrow Express brand, as well as staff uniforms, train design and station architecture were designed by Wolff Olins.

 From 1999 to 2003, a check-in service was provided at Paddington, allowing Heathrow Express passengers to check in and drop off their luggage prior to flights, which was similar to the service currently provided on Hong Kong's Airport Express.
-Checked baggage was transported to the airport by using the luggage space at the westbound first carriage.
+Checked baggage was transported to the airport by using the luggage space in the westbound first carriage.
 This service was withdrawn due to low usage and high cost of operation.